Coping with advanced cancer

 People with cancer often say that lack of communication in their families is a problem.
 Changes in responsibilities can cause resentment and anxiety.
 Family counseling may help family members learn to deal with the changes that are taking place.
 It can also help members discuss their feelings more comfortably.
 Counseling is especially helpful in families where some members do not feel comfortable openly talking about their feelings.

 The needs of family members and caregivers are important, too.
-Information written for caregivers can be found on our website, or call us for free copies of What You Need to Know as a Cancer Caregiver and/or What It Takes to Be a Cancer Caregiver.
+Information written for caregivers can be found on our website, or call us to learn more.

 Maintaining sexual feelings and closeness